villhei/elixirtut/elixir_web/app/chapters/lazy_streams.md

 10
 ```

-A range can also be used in match with the match operator `=` as a left-hand side pattern.
-We also demonstrated using the range in pattern matching earlier.
+A range can also be used in pattern matching with the match operator `=` as a left-hand side pattern.
+We also demonstrated using the range in guard expressions earlier.

 ```elixir
 iex> squares = 1..10 |> Stream.map(fn n -> n * n end)